Beef and Broccoli Stir Fry

 • Chili Paste – This adds some spice and depth of flavor.
 I use it in all of my Asian recipes!

-• Fish Sauce – For that unami depth of flavor that I love in Asian food.
+• Fish Sauce (or oyster sauce) – For that unami depth of flavor that I love in Asian food.

-• Corn Starch – Helps to thicken the sauce.
+• Corn Starch – A cornstarch slurry helps to thicken the sauce.

 How to make Beef and Broccoli Stir Fry: